Marco Ferreri

 Marco Ferreri (11 May 1928 - 9 May 1997) was an Italian film director, screenwriter and actor, who began his career in the 1950s directing three films in Spain, followed by 24 Italian films before his death in 1997.
 He is considered one of the greatest European cinematic provocateurs of his time and had a constant presence in prestigious festival circuit - including eight films in competition in Cannes Film Festival and a Golden Bear win in 1991 Berlin Film Festival.
-Three of his films are among 100 films selected for preservation for significant contribution to Italian cinema.
+Three of his films are among 100 films selected for preservation for their significant contribution to Italian cinema.

 Biography

 He was born in Milan.
-His best known film is La Grande Bouffe from 1973, starring Marcello Mastroianni, Michel Piccoli, Philippe Noiret and Ugo Tognazzi.
-He was a socialist and atheist.
+His best known film is La Grande Bouffe (The Big Feast, 1973) about four successful men who meet in a villa with the purpose to eat themselves to death.
+It starred Marcello Mastroianni, Michel Piccoli, Philippe Noiret and Ugo Tognazzi.

+He was a socialist and an atheist.

 He died in Paris of a heart attack.
 Upon his death, Gilles Jacob, artistic director of the Cannes International Film Festival, said: "The Italian cinema has lost one of its most original artists, one of its most personal authors (...)
 No one was more demanding nor more allegorical than he in showing the state of crisis of contemporary man."